 When adjusting hinges, I often have to adjust the location of screw holes.
 Rather than struggle with a hole in the wrong spot, I simply tap in a plug and drill the hole where I want it.

 After I get the door swinging properly, I adjust the hinges so that there is a consistent gap between the door and the jamb.
 When making corrections to the gap or any adjustments to the door, I make incremental changes.
 Often, going forward by small degrees is easier than going back by any amount.

 Secure the door with a long screw.
 Sometimes a door sags away from the hinge-side framing.
 To prevent this, I replace the short center screw of the top hinge with a 3-in. screw driven into the framing.
 Sinking this screw often changes the gap at the top and the opposite side of the door.

 A proud hinge might creak or bind

-Centering a drill bit in a hinge hole without a self-centering bit is not impossible—but it takes a lot more time.
-Self-centering bits fit most hinge holes.
-The bit’s shank is chucked in a drill, and the cutting end is encased in a sleeve with a beveled tip that centers it in the hinge hole.
-As the bit is pressed to the wood, the sleeve retracts, allowing the hole to be bored while keeping the bit centered.
+Centering a drill bit in a hinge hole without a self-centering bit is not impossible—but it’s not easy, and even a small error will move the hinge out of place, or make it difficult to seat the screw head completely.
+Self-centering bits eliminate this problem.
+The bit’s shank is chucked in a drill.
+The cutting end of the bit is encased in a sleeve with a beveled tip that centers it in the hinge hole.
+As the bit is pressed to the wood, the spring-loaded sleeve retracts, allowing the hole to be bored right where it should be.
 Self-centering bits come in sizes to fit cabinet and full-size door hinges.
 You can buy them at home centers or online for less than $15.

 Adjust the gap by bending the hinges